How many times have you heard that?

 The most common wisdom we share with entrepreneurs (particularly ones with startups): Prioritize spending the majority of your time actually building your business, with a concentration on acquiring paying customers and iterating on your product.
 This is very important to build your case for the viability of your business in the marketplace.
 Nothing trumps this.

 Many times, it’s hard to make this a priority.
 The best way to combat it is to create a strategic, daily schedule for yourself, including each of your specific priorities for the day.
-In our business at TPM Focus, although we’re business consultants, we quite often fill a dual role as an accountability partner for many startup founders.
-Once the business strategy is in execution mode and the founder is seeing the progress in their business, it becomes very hard to put anything else above it.
+As a consulting company with a variety of clients in various industries and stages of business, we quite often fill a dual role as an accountability partner for many startups founders and leaders of SMB’s alike, and both have this challenge.
+However, once the business strategy is in execution mode and they begin seeing the progress in their business, it becomes very hard to put anything else above it.
 That’s when it becomes easy to politely decline these “Let’s grab some coffee/pick your brain” sessions.

 So, the next time someone says, “Let’s grab some coffee”, the best way to overcome the doubt, guilt, and indecisiveness of these types of meeting requests is to begin executing and making real progress in your business.

 For example, we receive “pick your brain” requests at TPM Focus all the time.
 Our response is: While we don’t provide free consultations, we offer Clarity Calls.
-Here’s a link to learn more about them and how to schedule one with us.
+Contact us to schedule one.